-One tradition I love to do with our own family now that I am grown up is to wake up on Christmas morning to a beautiful spread of Christmas brunch.
-I will wake up a bit earlier than everyone else to pop the preprepared casseroles into the oven.
-I set the table the day before and we enjoy the beautiful meal together followed by presents or just our stockings it if we got too eager the night before with our presents:).
+One tradition we love to do with our kids is wake up on Christmas morning and share a beautiful Christmas brunch together.
+I will prepare and set the table the day before and then wake up a bit earlier than everyone else to pop the prepared casseroles into the oven.
+We will open our presents first before eating, or just open our stockings if we got too eager the night before with our presents:).

 I love the simplicity of this tree from A Merry Thought